nwchemgit/nwchem-wiki/TCE.md

 ### EOMSOL -- alternative solver for the right EOMCCSD eigenvalue problem

 The EOMSOL enables the user to switch between two algorithms for solving EOMCCSD eigenproblem.
-When EOMSOL is set equal to 1 ("eomsol 1" directive in the tce group) the old solver is invoked.
+When EOMSOL is set equal to 1 (`eomsol 1` directive in the tce group) the old solver is invoked.
 The advantage of this solver is a possibility of finding states of complicated configurational structure, for example doubly excited states.
 However, the dimension of the iterative space increases with each iteration and in effect this algorithm requires large memory allocations especially for large systems.
-In order to address this bottleneck, new algorithm ("eomsol 2" directive in the tce group) was designed.
-In EOMSOL 2 algorithm all iterations are split into microcycles corresponding to diis microiterations (the use of "diis" parameter is discussed earlier).
+In order to address this bottleneck, new algorithm (`eomsol 2` directive in the tce group) was designed.
+In EOMSOL 2 algorithm all iterations are split into microcycles corresponding to diis microiterations (the use of `diis` parameter is discussed earlier).
 This algorithm enables the user to precisely estimate the memory usage in the EOMCCSD calculations, which is equal to diis\*nroots\*(size_x1+size_x2), where diis is the length of the DIIS